Skip to content

 First scketches Scketch for the scale garment Scketch for the feathers garment

-To begin with, I started the modelling of the feathers that I wanted in a garment.
+To begin with, I started modelling the feathers that I wanted on a garment.
 I knew it was going to take time, and I had to do a lot of try-outs modelling in Rhino and printing in 3D.
-I

 First, I look at the work of Florencia Moyano's final project because she made some 3D printed feathers.
 It helped me understand the process a little bit.
 Her feathers were incredible!